slu-soc5650/course-website/content/docs/course-software.md

 ## Spatial Libraries
 {{% alert note %}}
-These libraries are installed in the GIS lab.
+These libraries are installed in the GIS lab and need to be installed only if you are using `R` on your personal computer.
 {{% /alert %}}

 There are three open-source spatial libraries that we will indirectly use this semester - GDAL, GEOS, and PROJ.4.
 They'll be used by the `R` package `sf`.